 This is fairly straightforward—here you would include any interest payments that the company is making on its loans.
 If this doesn’t apply to you, skip it.

-These are expenses associated with your assets, both tangible and intangible.
-This is an accounting concept based on the idea that over time, tangible assets lose their value, or depreciate, such as a car.
-After several years, the asset will be worth less.
-With intangible assets, their value doesn’t arrive all at once, so it is amortized, or distributed, over several months or years.
-An example here would be a copyright or patent.
+These are non-cash expenses associated with your assets, both tangible and intangible.
+Depreciation is an accounting concept based on the idea that over time, a tangible asset, like a car or piece of machinery, loses its value, or depreciates.
+After several years, the asset will be worth less and you record that change in value as an expense on your P&L.

 Because the terminology surrounding income statements is variable and all businesses are different, not all of them will look exactly the same, but the core information of revenue minus all expenses (including direct costs) equals profit will be present in each one.